 Hounslow and Kensington & Chelsea are latest two councils to adopt Safer Lorries procurement policies

-- Posted in: Blog, Hounslow, Kensington and Chelsea
+- Posted in: News and blogs, Kensington and Chelsea, Hounslow

 - Tagged with: safer lorries, hgvs, driver training, safety equipment, lorry danger, procurement